 - IS 100H Augustinian Senior Capstone Seminar (2) The Augustinian Capstone Seminar is a two-unit seminar taken for one semester during scholars' final academic year.
 This course provides a conclusion to the Augustinian program, revisiting select questions, texts, and ideas from the Christian intellectual tradition and exploring how their meaning may be extended, enriched, challenged, applied, and shared particularly in light of the scholars' majors, minors, and global studies.
 It provides an experiential introduction to the Christian practice of spiritual direction and invites scholars to look ahead at what it will mean to be an Augustinian beyond their time at Westmont, exploring and imagining together how ongoing intellectual inquiry and Christian formation may look for life-long seekers after Truth. - \IS 121 IS 129 Culture and Society (4) Studies various aspects of history, thought, arts, society, culture, science, economy, and politics while resident in a foreign country.
 Special effort is made to understand the heritage and contemporary society in relation to larger world contexts.
 Emphasizes thoughtful consideration of Christian and cultural concerns through preparatory readings, lectures, extensive discussion, and essay writing. - \IS 143 Faith, Poverty, and Justice (3) Introduces students to a biblically-rooted, globally-oriented and culturally-informed understanding of the relationship between Christian faith, social justice, and poverty with particular focus on the challenges of globalization, economic injustice, and related issues that impact the well-being of the "least of these" in our midst.
 Students will also be exposed to models, approaches, and responses aimed at cultivating vision and faith practices that point the way to the integration of spirituality and social action personally and collectively. - \IS 144 Sociology of Immigration and Urban Poverty (3) Introduces students to the Asian, Latino, and African immigrant experiences in urban areas, problems and prospects in upward social and economic mobility, the role of immigrant church communities, and urban Christian communities and ministries in immigrant neighborhoods. - \IS 145 21st Century Technology and the Meaning of Life (3) Discusses the impact of modern digital technology on human well-being and flourishing from a philosophical, psychological, and theological perspective.
 Forms of digital technology studies in the class include social media, gaming, and digital entertainment.
-Students will learn the impacts of technology on their own lives and on society in general, and how to use technology in ways that foster healthy relationships, positive human development, and the common good. - \IS 160 Redemptive Entrepreneurship (1) Students from a range of majors will draw on disciplinary questions from philosophy, economics, history, and computer science as they develop and/or launch their own venture, organization, or initiative.
-Using multidisciplinary case studies, the course offers a liberal arts and faith-based framework for thinking about new and initiative creation.
-This course will meet at Westmont Downtown and requires the consent of the instructors. - IS 185 Orientation Off-Campus Program (2) Designed for students intending to participate in an off-campus program.
+Students will learn the impacts of technology on their own lives and on society in general, and how to use technology in ways that foster healthy relationships, positive human development, and the common good. - IS 167 Tutor Training (1) Prerequisite: by invitation or consent of the instructor.
+A practicum course in teaching and learning for students who facilitate group study sessions and/or 1:1 tutoring for students in specified courses.
+This course is aligned with and certified under the International Tutor Training Certification program of the College Reading and Learning Association (CRLA). - IS 185 Orientation Off-Campus Program (2) Designed for students intending to participate in an off-campus program.
 The overarching goal of the course is to help students get the most out of their study abroad experience by preparing them for it intellectually, culturally, emotionally, and spiritually.